Original Correspondence: Jamaica (CO 137): 1780-1787

 TNA CO 137/77, 137/78, 137/79, 137/80, 137/81, 137/82, 137/83, 137/84, 137/85.
 137/86

 |Electronic Finding Aid Record:||

 Access: This collection is in an electronic/digital format.
-See Microforms staff for access to this digital collection.
+Contact staff for access.

 Laws of Jamaica: 1760-1792; Access: Google Ebooks